 Small lodge offering air conditioned accommodation set on a ridge above the Chobe River and floodplain, with a choice of land and water-based safaris.

-A luxury houseboat on the Chobe River with en-suite cabins and ample indoor and deck space for relaxation.
+4 luxury houseboats, the Zambezi Queen and 3 Chobe Princesses, with en-suite cabins and ample indoor and deck space for relaxation.

 Time: GMT +2hrs